 Coaching: Customer service starts with good leadership, setting the tone and example for others to follow.
 A good coach is necessary to help his or her team with clarity of purpose.

 Preparation: An athlete prepares.
 So do the best people in business.
 Companies train their employees in technical and soft skills that help them nail a gold medal performance.
-They practice those skills in roll plays.
+They practice those skills in role plays.

-Visualization: An athlete, through training, practice and experience can actually visualize the outcome – or at least what they want the outcome to be.
+Visualization: An athlete, through training, practice and experience, can actually visualize the outcome – or at least what they want the outcome to be.
 Companies can visualize their customers’ needs.
 Based on the customer’s recent buying patterns – what they buy and how often they buy – you can deliver a more customized experience.
 You can anticipate your customer’s needs.
 How good do your customers feel when you recognize them and remember what they bought the last time?

-Competitive: The best companies know how to compete, using customer service as one of their advantages to not just get, but keep the customer.
+Competitive: The best companies know how to compete, using customer service as one of their advantages not just to get but keep the customer.
 It’s part of the value proposition that separates them from others in their industry.

 Focus: An athlete has intense focus and concentration.
 The best companies know what their good at and know how to deliver it to their customer.
 They don’t lose that focus and derail with distractions.
 The best people in those companies focus on their customers and give them the undivided attention they deserve, making them feel important and respected.